 We will continue to strengthen cooperation between legal departments in Japan and overseas, and thoroughly implement risk management, in order to promote the Group's business activities smoothly.

 Response to Antitrust Law

 We view as a grave matter the fact that an incident occurred even though we had taken a range of measures to prevent such incidents.
-Prior to this incident, the president had issued an announcement regarding rigorous compliance with antitrust law; we had established and managed control networks in each division at NYK Headquarters as well as Group companies in Japan and overseas; we had prepared manuals and conducted a variety of in-house training on antitrust law; and we had established regulations pertaining to contact with competitors.
+Prior to this incident, the president had issued an announcement regarding rigorous compliance with antitrust law; we had established and managed control networks in each division at the NYK headquarters as well as group companies in Japan and overseas; we had prepared manuals and conducted a variety of in-house training on antitrust law; and we had established regulations pertaining to contact with competitors.
 Further, in response to the incident, we are building systems and advancing measures to heighten the awareness of each officer and employee of the Group and to reinforce rigorous compliance with antitrust law.